 USB flash drives or SD cards are formatted for many reasons.
 Some users do it to modify their file systems.
 Usually, formatting on external storage devices in Windows is done by selecting the Format option in the File Explorer context menu.

-But sometimes users fail to use this technique to format their USB drives.
+But sometimes, users fail to use this technique to format their USB drives.
 And when they try, they receive the Windows was unable to complete the format error message on their screens.
-Usually, the users of Windows 7, 8 and 10 Operating System receive this error.

 Reasons that Lead to Windows was Unable to Complete the Format Error Occur

-There are several reasons that lead to the Windows was unable to complete the format error message.
-Some of them are:
+Several reasons led to the Windows being unable to complete the format error message.
+Some of them are:storage drives

 How to Resolve Windows was Unable to Complete the Format Error?

-Below are some quick and easy to apply solutions to remove the Windows was unable to complete the format error message so that you can format any of your external storage devices without any problem.
-However, different users face this error due to varying reasons so one method which works for one user might not work for the other one because these solutions depend on system user configuration.
-Choose your way according to your problem for a quick resolution of your issue.
+Below are some quick and easy-to-apply solutions to remove the Windows was unable to complete the format error message so that you can format any of your external storage devices without any problem.
+However, different users face this error for various reasons.
+One method that works for one user might not work for the other because these solutions depend on system user configuration.
+Choose your way according to your problem to quickly resolve your issue. errors

-Also before formatting your device, keep in mind that formatting will erase and remove all the data present in the device including the ones which might be vital for you.
+Also, before formatting your device, remember that formatting will erase and remove all the data present in the device, including the ones that might be vital for you.
 So ensure that whether you have a backup of your data or not.
 Also, the backup should be up-to-date.
-You never know but someday, you might need any of this data which you have deleted at the time of formatting and then you would have to use a data recovery tool to get the lost data back.
-So to avoid unforeseen circumstances, make sure to create a backup right now only.
+You never know, but someday, you might need any of the data you have deleted when formatting, and then you would have to use a data recovery tool to regain the lost data.
+So, to avoid unforeseen circumstances, create a backup right now only.

 Disable Your USB Flash Drive’s Write Protection

-USB drives are created with a write protect switch to lock or unlock them.
-USBs which are write protected or whose switch is locked cannot be formatted.
-So, ensure that the write protect switch on your USB storage device is switched in the upward direction to turn off the write protection feature.
+USB drives are created with a write-protect switch to lock or unlock them.
+USBs that are write-protected or whose control is closed cannot be formatted.
+So, ensure that the write protection switch on your USB storage device is switched upward to turn off the write protection feature.

-If you are not able to find the write protect switch in your flash storage device, switch it off using any third- party software to unlock position, in turn, removing the write protection.
-Finally, check if the Windows was unable to complete the format error message has disappeared or not.
+If you cannot find the write protect switch in your flash storage device, switch it off using any third-party software to unlock the position, removing the write protection.
+Finally, check whether the Windows could not complete the format error message has disappeared.

 Run Antivirus Scan

-Flash Drives are not manufactured or developed with any Anti-virus software so there are chances that they can gather virus or malware in them.
-This virus or malware can stop the flash drive from working in your PC and it also prevents the drive from formatting.
+Flash Drives are not manufactured or developed with any Anti-virus software, so there are chances that they can gather viruses or malware in them.
+This virus or malware can stop the flash drive from working on your PC and prevent the drive from formatting. antivirus

-In this situation, running an anti-virus scan will confirm about the presence of any virus in your flash drive or SD card.
+In this situation, running an anti-virus scan will confirm the presence of any virus in your flash drive or SD card.
 Some third-party anti-virus programs automatically scan the drives when they are inserted.
-So use them and remove the problem of Windows was unable to complete the format.
-If it doesn’t work then try to temporary disable your antivirus program for few minutes.
-May be, your antivirus is not allowing it to work properly.
+So use them and remove the problem of Windows being unable to complete the Format.
+If it doesn’t work, temporarily turn off your antivirus program for a few minutes.
+Maybe your antivirus is not allowing it to work correctly.

 Use PartitionGuru

-If the above two methods doesn’t work then you should try to fix the issue using a third-party tool PartitionGuru.
+If the above two methods don’t work, you should try to fix the issue using a third-party tool, PartitionGuru.

-- At First, run PartitionGuru and check its main interface which will show detailed information about internal and external drives and their partitions.
+1. First, run PartitionGuru and check its main interface, showing detailed information about internal and external drives and their partitions.

-- Then click on the problematic USB drive.
-Later, navigate to Disk & choose Verify or Repair Bad Sectors.
+2. Then click on the problematic USB drive.
+Later, navigate to Disk & choose Verify or Repair Bad Sectors.verify or repair bad sectors

-- It will display some conditions with colored blocks like good, bad, severe, damaged, etc. When this checking of bad sector completes, it will show you the number of bad sectors it has found.
-Afterwards, click on Repair button to repair these bad sectors.
+3. It will display some conditions with colored blocks like good, bad, severe, damaged, etc. When this checking of bad sectors is completed, it will show you the number of bad sectors it has found.
+Afterward, click on the Repair button to repair these bad sectors.

-- Finally, select USB drive and click on Format button to fix the issue of Windows was unable to complete the format error message.
+4. Finally, select the USB drive and click on the Format button to fix the issue of Windows being unable to complete the format error message.

 Check Your Disk Scan

-Your USB drive might contain some system file errors or sectors that need to be repaired.
-For this, you can repair the USB drive by using Check Disk Utility.
-Check Disk will automatically scan your USB drive and will detect the file system errors to repair them.
-To run a chkdsk scan in your Windows PC, follow the steps:
+Your USB drive might contain system file errors or sectors that must be repaired.
+For this, you can fix the USB drive by using Check Disk Utility.
+Check Disk will automatically scan your USB drive and detect the file system errors to fix them.
+To run a chkdsk scan on your Windows PC, follow the steps:

-- Afterwards, click on This PC and right-click on your hard drive that you wish to scan using chkdsk.
+3. Afterward, click This PC and right-click on the hard drive you wish to scan using chkdsk.

-- Afterwards, navigate to Tools tab and click on Check button under Error checking.
+5. Afterwards, navigate to the Tools tab and click the Check button under Error checking.run chkdsk

 Check if Your USB Drive or SD Card is Physically Damaged

-To remove the issue of Windows was unable to complete the format error, Check your flash drive or SD card properly to check if it has been damaged physically.
-Then try to use it on a different computer and see if it works there.
-If the drive doesn’t work in the other PC as well, then insert another disc in the same slot to check if there is an issue with the USB slot.
-This will ensure that whether the problem lies with the USB drive or with the slot.
+To remove the issue of Windows being unable to complete the format error, Check your flash drive or SD card properly to see if it has been damaged physically.
+Then, try to use it on a different computer and see if it works.
+If the drive doesn’t work on the other PC as well, then insert another disc in the same slot to check if there is an issue with the USB slot.
+This will ensure whether the problem lies with the USB drive or the slot.

 Use Disk Management